 - and others

-Go here if you want to learn more adding legal pages to your website, refer to this article: Why You Need To Add Legal Pages To Your Website
+If you want to learn more about adding legal pages to your website, refer to this article: Why You Need To Add Legal Pages To Your Website

-In today’s globally competitive economy, the sooner you begin to publish great content on your site, the sooner you will begin to differentiate yourself from the competition.
+In today’s ultra competitive digital economy, the sooner you begin to publish great content on your site, the quicker you will begin to see results and differentiate yourself from your competitors.

-Providing great content with useful information and tips will get your visitors sharing your web pages and coming back for more information.
-Content marketing is the most effective way to inform and teach your visitors and prospects about your business and about doing business with your organization.
+Providing great content with advice and tips will get your readers sharing your web pages online with others and coming back for more information.
+Publishing content is the most effective way to inform and educate your visitors and prospective clients about your business and about doing business with your organization.

-For example, topics for an accounting business can include:
+For example, for an accounting or financial services business, topics could include:

 - Overlooked tax deductions